 Purchase a well-known brand of fuel.

 Install and regularly service a good, visual-type filter/water separator between the fuel tank and the engine.
-Raycor 230 or 245 are good examples of such a filter.
-Micron filter rating of #10 is recommended.
+Raycor 500 MAM (micron rated filter #2 or #10) is a good example of such a filter.

 ENGINE OIL